A site or project administrator can test security settings by impersonating a user, group, or role

 Logging of Impersonations

 The audit log includes an "Impersonated By" column.
-This column is typically blank, but when an administrator performs an auditable action while impersonating a user, the administrator's display name appears in that column.
+This column is typically blank, but when an administrator performs an auditable action while impersonating another user, the administrator's display name appears in the "Impersonated By" column.